Notice of TriZetto Provider Solutions Incident

 The use of ultrasound technology for visualization of the uterus and fetus in obstetrics, gynecology, and other medical fields has become ubiquitous.
 So much so that you may not know about the different types of ultrasounds and what they can be used to detect and diagnose.

 Ultrasound technology uses high-frequency sound waves to produce outlines and images of organs and other structures in the body.
 There are two main types of ultrasounds or sonograms that can be used to view structures in the body—2D and 3D/4D.
 The traditional black and white images you see of babies are performed using 2D ultrasound equipment.
-The 3D/4D ultrasound offers a high definition, live view of structures inside the body, including your uterus, ovaries, and unborn baby.
+The 3D/4D ultrasound offers a high-definition, live view of structures inside the body, including your uterus, ovaries, and unborn baby.
 The 3D images are high-definition—almost as good as a portrait.
 The 4D ultrasound shows the movement of the baby.

 Most of the time, ultrasound devices can be operated externally across the skin using a gel medium for smooth, uninterrupted contact.
 In some cases, an ultrasound device will be placed in the vagina.
 This can help us detect fibroids and other masses in the uterus and ovaries.
 Ultrasound technology is also useful in viewing heart function, the gallbladder, and other organs.
 The procedure is low-risk, minimally invasive, and unlikely to be painful.